 - Overview of Color Dynamics (this makes your brush change colors!)

 - How to set a ‘revert point’ (meaning you can always go back to that if you edit further)

 - How to add your name and sign to a brush you’ve created

 And there’s an extra bonus video at the end for instructions on how to import Adobe Brushes into Procreate 5.

 So let’s get going!

-You can watch the video demo below, or there’s written instructions underneath the video.
+You can watch the video demo below, and there’s written instructions underneath as well.

 Overview Brush Studio